MangoLambda/KeyLox/README.md

+## Disclaimer

+This project is currently in the early stages of development and is intended for experimental and educational purposes only.
+Use it at your own risk.

 ## Overview

 KeyLox is a Terminal User Interface (TUI) based password manager designed to securely store and manage your credentials.
 It leverages the Argon2 algorithm for password derivation and Aegis256 for encrypting your credentials.